 My sister took the photos in this last collage — all of me!

-But I can’t show you any photos because my camera’s memory card only holds 38 photos, and I used them all up on day 1 as we hiked 5 miles into our campsite.
+But I can’t show you any photos because my camera’s memory card in 2013 only held thirty-eight photos, and I used them all up on day one as we hiked five miles into our campsite.
 SO DUMB.
 But also not the end of the world.
 The focus of this trip was certainly more about the company and surroundings than it was the food.

 I’d go back.